Update 2020-06-23:

 The meat of a Safari App Extension lives in the extension target.
 I am using an Objective-C project in these examples, but the Swift project looks very similar.

-• SafariExtensionHandler — this class is the delegate that gets called by Safari to do things.
-The main functionality of your extension are invoked from here.
-In porting old extensions, what used to live in global.js now needs to be in this file.
+now needs to be in this file.
 Obviously, such code need to be ported from Javscript into Objective-C or Swift.
-This SafariExtensionHandler object gets created and destroyed frequently during Safari’s lifetime, so don’t expect to put global initializers here without wrapping them in dispatch_once or making a custom singleton class.
+This SafariExtensionHandler object gets created and destroyed frequently during Safari’s lifetime, so don’t expect to put global initializers here without wrapping them indispatch_once

-• SafariExtensionViewController.xib — the Interface Builder file for the toolbar popover.
+.
+This is the ViewController class that is invoked if your extension’s toolbar button (singular — you are only allowed 1 toolbar button, ever) is clicked.
+As of Safari 12, this class only used to show a popover from the toolbar button.
+The template code creates a singleton class for this controller. - SafariExtensionViewController.xib — the Interface Builder file for the toolbar popover.
 If you’ve done any Cocoa or iOS programming at all, this is effectively the same thing as any nib file.
 In short, you can lay out your user interface for the toolbar popover in this xib file, and load it during runtime (as opposed to having to programmatically create each UI element).

-• Info.plist — This file should be familiar to anyone who made legacy Safari extensions.
+- Info.plist — This file should be familiar to anyone who made legacy Safari extensions.
 It is an Apple plist file (obviously) that largely contains the same kind of extension metadata, like what domains the extension is allowed to access, what content script should be injected.
-The template project’s Info.plist does not contain all the possible keys, like SFSafariStylesheet (injected stylesheet) or SFSafariContextMenu (context menus), etc. There is also no convenient list of all possible keys, though you can eventually find all of them by reading through Apple’s documentation on Safari App Extension property list keys.
+The template project’s Info.plist does not contain all the possible keys, like

-• script.js — this is the content script (what used to be called the injected script in legacy Safari extensions), a Javascript file that is injected into every allowed domain.
+(context menus), etc. There is also no convenient list of all possible keys, though you can eventually find all of them by reading through Apple’s documentation on Safari App Extension property list keys. - script.js — this is the content script (what used to be called the injected script in legacy Safari extensions), a Javascript file that is injected into every allowed domain.
 Javascript code that used to be in injected scripts need to be migrated here.
-There no longer seems to be a distinction between start scripts and end scripts — if you need the injected script to be an end script, the template code demonstrates that you can wrap it in a callback from the DOMContentLoaded event.
+There no longer seems to be a distinction between start scripts and end scripts — if you need the injected script to be an end script, the template code demonstrates that you can wrap it in a callback from the

-• ToolbarItemIcon.pdf — the name is self explanatory.
+event. - ToolbarItemIcon.pdf — the name is self explanatory.
 This is the icon that shows up in the toolbar if you have a toolbar item.

-• .entitlements – Safari App Extensions need to be sandboxed.
+- .entitlements – Safari App Extensions need to be sandboxed.
 If you try to turn off the sandbox, the extension will no longer appear in Safari.
 The entitlements file allows you to grant specific sandbox permissions for the extension.
 I haven’t played with this much, but I assume this works like any other sandboxed app.
 It also allows you to specify an App Group.
-This is also a relatively advanced macOS / iOS dev topic that is out of scope for this document, but in short, if you put your extension and the containing app in the same App Group, they can share UserDefaults preferences and other system-provided storage space.
-Otherwise, the containing app and the extension will maintain their own separate preference and storage space.
+This is also a relatively advanced macOS / iOS dev topic that is out of scope for this document, but in short, if you put your extension and the containing app in the same App Group, they can share

 How to debug